yiamcb/GACL-Net/README.md

 **5. Statistical Analysis (Statistical_Analysis.py)**
 Performs ANOVA-based statistical analysis on EEG variability across stroke patients.

-# Please cite our article:
+# If you find this work useful, please cite our article:

 # Publicly available datasets used in the article: